 In Winnipeg, fifteen year-old BFFs Colleen McKenzie and Colleen Collette work dead-end jobs at the Eh-2-Zed convenience store owned by Colleen C’s father, while rehearsing their band Glamthrax in the back room on breaks.
 They think they have hit the jackpot when they are invited to a senior party by the hot-looking Hunter Calloway.
 They get permission to go, only for Colleen C’s father to tell them they have to work that night because he is going on an impromptu trip to Niagara Falls with his girlfriend.
 When Hunter calls about the party, their only option is to invite him over to the store.
 He and his obnoxious friend Gordon turn up but prove to be wannabe Satanists who try to sacrifice the girls.
 As the girls fight back, Hunter and Gordon are killed by miniature-sized Nazi clone soldiers made out of sausage meat.
 The Colleens are arrested for the murders.
 Freed by detective Guy Lapointe, they return to the store to discover the secret hiding place of the Canadian Nazi Andronicus Arcane, frozen in suspended animation since World War II, who has now reawakened and is ready to kill all art critics with his army of miniature soldiers.

 Yoga Hosers is a follow-on from Tusk and features a return performance from Johnny Depp as Quebecois detective Guy Lapointe.
 Crucially, this also brings back and places centre stage Lily-Rose Depp and Harley Quinn Smith, respectively the daughters of Johnny Depp and Kevin Smith, and real-life best friends after meeting in a Hollywood kindergarten.
-The two Colleens made a supporting appearance in Tusk and are slated to appear in Smith’s next film Moose Jaws.
+The two Colleens made a supporting appearance in Tusk and are slated to appear in Smith’s announced follow-up Moose Jaws.
 Justin Long also returns from Tusk but plays a different role as the Colleens yoga instructor.
 The term ‘yoga hoser’ originated on one of Smith’s podcasts, although quite what it means is left unclear in the film, despite being used several times.
-(The term ‘hoser’ is a Canadian insult that derives from ice hockey where the losing team used to have the job of hosing down the winning team’s ice rink).
+(The term ‘hoser’ is a Canadian insult that derives from ice hockey where the losing team would be left with the job of hosing down the winning team’s ice rink).

 I enjoy most of Kevin Smith’s comedies – they are smart, clever, have a wry sense of absurdity and come with an undeniable genre savvy wit – but I can’t say that Yoga Hosers was one Smith film I much liked.
 Kevin Smith has essentially made another of his slacker films – Lily-Rose and Harley Quinn are not very different from the characters in Clerks. and sequels, bumming around a nowhere minimum wage job – about the only difference is that they are somewhat more culturally clueless and Smith is now poking fun at millennials and the social media generation.